swirlai/swirl-search/README.md

 * 📧 **Direct Support:** For any questions, suggestions, or even a simple hello, drop us an email at [support@swirl.today](mailto:support@swirl.today).
 We cherish every message and promise to get back to you promptly!

-Remember, you're part of our family now.
-Let's swirl the digital world together! 🌍💙
+Remember, you're part of our family now. 🌍💙

 <br/>